Behind the 'raw' photo of Roger Federer and Rafael Nadal that captures their enduring friendship - KTVZ

 By Don Riddell and George Ramsay, CNN

-It was a moment in time — as brief as half a second — that captured the intensity of the relationship and rivalry of Roger Federer and Rafa Nadal.
+It was a moment in time — as brief as half a second — that captured the intensity of the relationship and rivalry between Roger Federer and Rafael Nadal.

 Poised on the side of the court with her camera at the ready, photographer Ella Ling expected Federer’s farewell from tennis to be charged with emotion — though when the moment arrived, the outpouring of tears and adulation caught her by surprise.